 Rheumatoid arthritis has no recognized cause.
 This condition is caused by a mix of hormonal or environmental causes, as well as hereditary or genetic ones.
 One in every 100 persons will be diagnosed with the disease over their lives.

+Rheumatoid arthritis or arthrosis is one of the most common autoimmune diseases that affects up to 1.3% of the world’s population.
 Rheumatoid arthritis, particularly knee rheumatism, is more common in women, and women are three times more likely than males to get the disease.
 Rheumatoid arthritis often develops between the ages of 35 and 60, but most studies show that it is more common in middle life.
 Natural remedies for rheumatism are a healthy approach to treating and improving rheumatism that many people use.

 Slumber and immobility aggravate joint discomfort, which is eased throughout the day by working and relaxing.
 Inflammation of the joint over time results in the breakdown of articular cartilage and bone wear, as well as joint deformity.
 Arthritis primarily affects the fingers and palms, wrists, elbows, feet, ankles, and, in rare cases, the cervical vertebrae.